rtaylor034/project-tags/README.md

 - My thoughts on the stability/usability of the repository in its current state (`status`).
 - My intent for the future of the repository (`stance`).

-It is important to note that these are inherently subjective, and thus are **not** meant to be taken as strict rules/descriptors.
+It is important to note that these are inherently subjective and are **not** meant to be taken as strict or standard descriptors.

 ### Status: